Sinkhole

 A sinkhole is a depression or hole in the ground caused by some form of collapse of the surface layer.
-The term is sometimes used to refer to doline, enclosed depressions that are locally also known as vrtače and shakeholes, and to openings where surface water enters into underground passages known as ponor, swallow hole or swallet.
+The term is sometimes used to refer to doline, enclosed depressions that are also known as shakeholes, and to openings where surface water enters into underground passages known as ponor, swallow hole or swallet.
 A cenote is a type of sinkhole that exposes groundwater underneath.
-Sink and stream sink are more general terms for sites that drain surface water, possibly by infiltration into sediment or crumbled rock.
+Sink and stream sink are more general terms for sites which drain surface water, possibly by infiltration into sediment or crumbled rock.

 Most sinkholes are caused by karst processes – the chemical dissolution of carbonate rocks, collapse or suffosion processes.
 Sinkholes are usually circular and vary in size from tens to hundreds of meters both in diameter and depth, and vary in form from soil-lined bowls to bedrock-edged chasms.
 Sinkholes may form gradually or suddenly, and are found worldwide.

 Formation

 Natural processes

 Sinkholes may capture surface drainage from running or standing water, but may also form in high and dry places in specific locations.
 Sinkholes that capture drainage can hold it in large limestone caves.
 These caves may drain into tributaries of larger rivers.

 The formation of sinkholes involves natural processes of erosion or gradual removal of slightly soluble bedrock (such as limestone) by percolating water, the collapse of a cave roof, or a lowering of the water table.
 Sinkholes often form through the process of suffosion.
 For example, groundwater may dissolve the carbonate cement holding the sandstone particles together and then carry away the lax particles, gradually forming a void.

 Occasionally a sinkhole may exhibit a visible opening into a cave below.
 In the case of exceptionally large sinkholes, such as the Minyé sinkhole in Papua New Guinea or Cedar Sink at Mammoth Cave National Park in Kentucky, an underground stream or river may be visible across its bottom flowing from one side to the other.

 Sinkholes are common where the rock below the land surface is limestone or other carbonate rock, salt beds, or in other soluble rocks, such as gypsum, that can be dissolved naturally by circulating ground water.
 Sinkholes also occur in sandstone and quartzite terrains.

 As the rock dissolves, spaces and caverns develop underground.
 These sinkholes can be dramatic, because the surface land usually stays intact until there is not enough support.
 Then, a sudden collapse of the land surface can occur.